andytai7/MDS-Compass/README.md

 ## Usage

-Once deployed, students can interact with MDS Compass in Slack:
+Once deployed, students can interact with MDS Compass in the dedicated public Slack channel:

-- Direct message: `@MDS Compass What software do I need to install?`
+- In the public channel: `@MDS Compass What software do I need to install?`
-- In channels: `@MDS Compass Where can I find the program policies?`
+- All interactions are visible to other students and instructors
+- Instructors provide oversight and feedback directly in the same channel

 ## Development